Q+A: Varee Chiangmai International School

 How do most children travel to and from school?

-Most parents bring their students to school themselves.
+Most parents bring their children to school themselves.
 There is also a local minivan service that has certain routes which parents can use for school transportation.

 Do you have a cafeteria?